kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 \(b\) A permittee must identify all root causes of each anomaly, and implement all corrective actions for each anomaly.

-\(c\) A permittee must report to the FAA any anomaly of any system that is necessary for complying with §[[Volume 4/C Licensing/0437 Experimental permits.md#§437.55   Hazard analysis.|§437.55]](a)(3), 437.57, and 437.59, and must report the corrective action for each reported anomaly.
+\(c\) A permittee must report to the FAA any anomaly of any system that is necessary for complying with [[Volume 4/C Licensing/0437 Experimental permits.md#§437.55   Hazard analysis.|§§437.55]](a)(3), 437.57, and 437.59, and must report the corrective action for each reported anomaly.

 \(d\) A permittee must implement each corrective action before the next flight.